 This is a more formal or structured approach to consultation.
-This works particularly well when you are seeking to engage stakeholders in ongoing commitment to developing your Local Drug Action Team.
+This works particularly well when you are seeking to engage stakeholders in ongoing commitment to developing your local activities.
 They may assist you in governing your activity and bringing in skill sets you don’t already have.
 They usually consist of no more than 10 people who regularly provide input through scheduled meetings.
 There is an administrative component to establishing, running, and maintaining a committee.

 It is important to engage people from across your community, to ensure a variety of opinions and ideas are heard.

 Within every community there is a wide range of views on alcohol and other drug issues.